Explainer: What you need to know about Gibraltar in Brexit talks

 According to EU rules, the withdrawal treaty is adopted by qualified majority and not unanimity, so a single state cannot block it.
 The leaders of the 28 members states minus Britain would, however, seek unity on this most politically sensitive matter.

-British Prime Minister Theresa May travels to Brussels on Wednesday to try to overcome this and other outstanding issues in talks with European Commission head Jean-Claude Juncker.
+May travels to Brussels on Wednesday to try to overcome this and other outstanding issues in talks with European Commission head Jean-Claude Juncker.

 More diplomatic back and forth will follow, with a meeting of the 27 national EU envoys in Brussels on Thursday and a meeting of EU leaders’ main negotiators - or sherpas - on Friday.
 Then comes Sunday’s summit.